Škoda Favorit: Body styles

 The car body style of the Škoda Favorit was a five-door five-seater hatchback.

 A five-door estate version named the Škoda Forman (Type 785) appeared in 1990.
 This was known as the Favorit Estate in the UK from its launch in June 1991, two years after British buyers were first able to buy the hatchback.
 The name originates from the Czech word "forman", which in English is "wagoneer", or someone who transports goods by wagon.
 It is a common misconception that the name is somehow related to famous Czech filmmaker Miloš Forman.

 A two-door two-seat pick-up truck, called the Škoda Pick-up (Type 787), was introduced the following year.

 Following the takeover of Škoda Auto in 1991 by the Volkswagen Group, new developments and upgrades were rapidly implemented on the Favorit.
 This included new fuel injected catalytic converter versions, marketed as the Li, GLi and the GLXi models were introduced.
 At the same time many cosmetic improvements were made to the Favorit, such as improved door hinges, Volkswagen seats and interiors, dashboards and instrumentation.
 Quality control improvements were also implemented, along with safety features such as strengthened beams in the doors, and a redesigned front.

 During 1993, another range of modernisations took place, which included mechanical and electrical upgrades to the engine, a facelift of the bodywork, and bigger bumpers.

 Luggage capacity in the hatchback was 251 litres with the rear seats in the upright position, and this increased to 1,038 litres with the rear seats folded.
 For more luggage, the back seat could be removed completely.

 Special versions were made in limited numbers.
 "Black Line" was sold with a pop-up sunroof, Hella clear rear lights, tinted windows all-around, power door locks, tachometer, digital clock in the centre overhead console, smart intermittent wipers, leather-wrapped steering wheel and gearchange knob, Hella headlight washer, and a Blaupunkt stereo with 4 speakers.
 The car is recognisable from the all-black paint, and the factory 13" Ronal F-Series alloy wheels.
 "Silver Line" was similar, only in metallic silver colour with a black fascia around the back window and the B pillars.
 These packages were available with both hatchback and estate body styles.
 "Solitaire" was very rare, including all of the above plus spoiler on the rear door, factory alarm system, power front windows and fuel injection.
 The other special versions came with either carburetted or fuel-injected engines.

+MTX produced a roadster version of the Favorit, the MTX Roadster.